Rating

 Campanile

-The other dominant building around St. Mark's Square is the Doge's Palace.
-A beautiful gothic structure, it faces the Venetian lagoon and was completed in the early 15th century, though portions of it were rebuilt after a fire in 1574.
+The other dominant building around St. Mark’s Square is the Doge’s Palace.
+A beautiful Gothic structure, it faces the Venetian lagoon and was completed in the early fifteenth century, though portions of it were rebuilt after a fire in 1574.

-Between the Doge's Palace and the Library is the Piazzetta (little piazza) San Marco.
-It is known for the two columns located there that pay homage to two of Venice's patrons - St. Mark and St. Teodoro of Amasea.
+Between the Palace of the Doge and the Library is the Piazzetta (little piazza) San Marco.
+It is known for the two columns located there that pay homage to two of Venice’s patrons – St. Mark and St. Teodoro of Amasea.
 The columns have long served as the official gateway to the city.
-Until the mid 18th century, the piazetta was also an area were criminals were executed.
+Until the mid eighteenth century, the piazetta was also an area were criminals were executed.

 Venetian Pigeons